M0hdi1/port-scaner/README.md

-# Port Scanner
+# Port Scaner

-This program is a simple TCP port scanner that allows you to scan open ports on a specific host.
+This program is a simple TCP port scaner that allows you to scan open ports on a specific host.
 It also identifies any running services on those open ports and displays their names, if available.

 ## Features

-- TCP port scanning
+- TCP port scaning
 - Identifying services on open ports
 - Color-coded output for port statuses
 - Detection of custom services through banners